merwan/Pongosu/README.md

-# Freekick
+# Pongosu

-A freekick game in Ruby with Gosu
+A pong game in Ruby with Gosu